September 22, 2016

-So it was no surprise when we got a call from Veronica S., a Littleton homeowner, saying that she came home to a house with no heat.
-Not wanting to leave her and her 3 girls in the cold, we dispatched Billy, one of our furnace specialists, to check things out.
+So, it was no surprise when we got a call from Veronica S., a Littleton homeowner, saying that she came home to a house with no heat.
+We didn't want to leave her and her three girls in the cold, so we dispatched Billy, one of our furnace specialists, to check things out.

 Once Billy arrived, he started inspecting the entire heating system for issues.
-This is called doing a “diagnostic.”
+This is a diagnostic.
 During the diagnostic, Billy found that the furnace’s high-voltage fuse had blown.

-So what exactly is a fuse and why would it blowing up prevent a furnace from running?
+So, what exactly is a fuse, and why would it blowing prevent a furnace from running?
 Let us explain.

 A fuse is basically an older version of a circuit breaker.

 The fuse’s job is to protect the furnace from an electrical overload.
-Here’s how the fuse works: When too much electric current flows through the fuse, its metal wire (or strip) melts, interrupting the electrical circuit that it connects.
+Here’s how the fuse works: When too much electric current flows through the fuse, its metal wire melts, interrupting the electrical circuit it connects.
 Once the fuse interrupts the circuit, the furnace cannot turn on.

 Diagram of a fuse with a broken fuse wire.
 Source: Tutor Vista